dasmits/projects/README.md

 # Daniel Smits' Projects

-An assortment of projects in web development and machine learning.
+An assortment of projects in web development and machine learning; click on an image below to learn more.

 <table border="0" background="none" style="background: none;">
  <tr>